Pyxidatol-C/calculator_the_game_solver.hs/README.md

 - `[+] 1` interacts with `Add`, `Sub`, `Mul`, `Div`, `Ins`(, `StoreInsert` and `Replace`).

 - `Insert` and `Replace` only take string representations of non-negative integers as argument(s).

+## Brief Explanation

+How does the code find a solution?

+Well, using brute force:
+we attempt to apply each operation for each of the current values.
+That is, unless doing so gives us back a value that we have already encountered, in which case we will stop to avoid turning in circles.
+We then repeat this step with the freshly generated values, until we find the solution or the maximum number of steps allowed is reached.
+In the latter situation, an exception will be thrown.

+Further optimisations are possible, of course, but somewhat unnecessary, as the current program is capable of finding the solutions to the problems in the original game in a split second.